 In this respect, the provision of Section 5 StAG covers some groups of people who were denied German citizenship in the past due to discrimination, although they should have been granted German citizenship if the citizenship law had been applied without discrimination.

-Björn Maibaum, lawyer and specialist lawyer for migration law, explains in this article what the acquisition of a declaration means, which groups of people are eligible for the acquisition of a declaration and which requirements must be met.
+In this article, Björn Maibaum, lawyer and specialist lawyer for migration law, explains what the acquisition of a declaration means, which groups of people are eligible for the acquisition of a declaration and which requirements must be met.

 What does “acquisition by declaration” mean?